Komanda massacre: Religious institutions

 Pope Leo XIV stated on 28 July 2025: "may the blood of these martyrs become a seed of peace, reconciliation, fraternity, and love for the Congolese people."
-President of the Episcopal Conference of the Democratic Republic of the Congo (CENCO), Archbishop Marcel Utembi Tapa, received the Pope's comments from Cardinal Pietro Parolin via Telegram, reading: "His Holiness Pope Leo XIV learned with dismay and deep sorrow of the attack perpetrated against the Parish of Blessed Anuarite in Komanda, which caused the death of several faithful gathered for worship."
+President of the CENCO, archbishop Marcel Utembi Tapa, received the Pope's comments from Cardinal Pietro Parolin via Telegram, reading: "His Holiness Pope Leo XIV learned with dismay and deep sorrow of the attack perpetrated against the Parish of Blessed Anuarite in Komanda, which caused the death of several faithful gathered for worship."
 According to Vatican News, "the Pope also extended his Apostolic Blessing to the Parish of Blessed Anuarite, to the grieving families, the faithful of the DRC, and the entire nation, offering comfort amid their anguish."
 The Pope later again expressed "deep sorrow" regarding the attack on the churchgoers of the Saint Anuarite Catholic church.
-He prayed for the victims during his weekly Wednesday audience in St. Peter’s Square, during which he stated the following in his appeal:I renew my deep sorrow for the brutal terrorist attack that occurred during the night between 26 and 27 July in Komanda, in the eastern part of the Democratic Republic of the Congo, where over 40 Christians were killed in a church during a prayer vigil, and in their own homes.
-As I entrust the victims to God’s loving Mercy, I pray for the wounded and for Christians around the world who continue to suffer violence and persecution.
+He prayed for the victims during his weekly Wednesday audience in St. Peter's Square, during which he stated the following in his appeal:I renew my deep sorrow for the brutal terrorist attack that occurred during the night between 26 and 27 July in Komanda, in the eastern part of the Democratic Republic of the Congo, where over 40 Christians were killed in a church during a prayer vigil, and in their own homes.
+As I entrust the victims to God's loving Mercy, I pray for the wounded and for Christians around the world who continue to suffer violence and persecution.
 I urge those with local and international responsibility, to work together in order to prevent such tragedies.Other religious organizations have echoed the pope's comments.
-The CENCO called the attack an "odious massacre."
+The CENCO called the attack an "odious massacre," in addition to expressing concern over security forces' failure to identify the ADF militants in the Mount Hoyo stronghold prior to the massacre.
+Especially with the area being under what it called a "siege," CENCO argued this may have factored into the massacre being successfully carried out.
 The World Council of Churches (WCC) called it "a tragic and unacceptable act of violence against innocent worshippers gathered in prayer."